ppy/osu-wiki/wiki/Mapping_and_Modding_Timeline/en.md

     - Proto-bubbles were ignored by most BAT members, so the MAT had no purpose without this change.
     - This gave MAT considerably more influence in the ranking process.<!-- https://osu.ppy.sh/community/forums/topics/38403 -->
 - **2011-10-10:** MAT members were no longer allowed to nominate or vote on new additions to their team.
-    - Having gained bubbling permissions, it was assumed that the MAT would vote with circlejerk-related reasons, so this was prevented before damage could be done.
+    - Having gained bubbling permissions, it was assumed that the MAT would vote for personal gain, so this was prevented before damage could be done.
     - The BAT gained full responsibility for MAT additions.<!-- https://osu.ppy.sh/community/forums/topics/38806 -->

 ### December